WHO IS REBECCA?

 She started her full-time TV career at KHOU-TV in Houston, Texas, as a producer for the live morning talk show, Great Day Houston.
 There, Rebecca learned that multi-tasking, quick thinking, and always being creative were the keys to success in a live talk show format.
 She quickly promoted to Producer/Reporter in 2007, and in early 2009, she used her talents to land a hosting and producing gig at KTRK-TV in Houston.

+When Rebecca isn't working, she's spending time with her husband and three boys, and she's grateful she found that life balance along with the passion she's always dreamed of having.
 We all have one life, and we have to live it on purpose and for a purpose.
 Rebecca finally found hers.